FactionCalculus as applied to politics.

 [[folder: Useful Notes/Norway ]]

 * Christian Democrats: ''Kristelig Folkeparti [=(KrF)=]'' (Christian People's Party).
 Sprang out of the classical liberals, with a strong support in the south west, where the laymen`s christianity is strong.
 Preaches strongly on family values.
 Pro EOC, against EU.
+They have a long running Feud with the Progress Party thanks to their pro-immigration and Pro-foreign aid stances.

 * Farmer`s Party/the center party: ''Senterpartiet [=(SP)=]'' Niche party for rural interests.
 When this party is in government, the farmers usually get a bigger share of the national budget.
 Against EU and the EOC.